osmcode/osmium-tool/man/osmium-getid.md

     ID in the format described above.
 Lines can optionally contain a space character or a hash sign ('#') after the ID.
 This character and all following characters are ignored.
 (This allows files in OPL format to be read.)
 Empty lines are also ignored.
+This option can be used multiple times.

 -I, --id-osm-file=OSMFILE
 :   Like **-i** but get the IDs from an OSM file.
+This option can be used
+    multiple times.

 -r, --add-referenced
 :   Recursively find all objects referenced by the objects of the given IDs